2023 Manitoba general election: Results

 Results were formally declared on October 3, the night of the election.
 The NDP only finished four percentage points ahead of the Tories on the popular vote.
-However, they dominated Winnipeg, taking all but three seats in the capital.
+However, they dominated Winnipeg, taking all but four seats in the capital.
 Eight members of Stefanson's cabinet were defeated, all in Winnipeg-based ridings.
 Stefanson herself was nearly defeated in her historically safe seat of Tuxedo, surviving by less than three percentage points.